Dependency management

 • What OS do you use?
 (Does it work on your collaborator’s system?)

-Better: prepare a file for a package manager:
+Better: prepare a file for an environment manager:

 • what?
 A single file describing the necessary dependencies, which can be used to install all dependencies in one step